ahennessy25/metro-ahennessy/README.md

-This project visualizes Vienna’s U-Bahn (subway) network using R and the Leaflet package.
+This project visualizes Vienna’s U-Bahn (subway) network using R and the Plotly package.
 It provides an interactive map displaying all five subway lines and 27 stations, with tooltips that reveal station metadata when hovered over.

 # Features
 - Interactive Leaflet map rendered in R